4.1. Set traffic control (tcset

 option.

-# tcset --device eth0 --delay 100 --network 2001:db00::0/24 --ipv6
+# tcset eth0 --delay 100ms --network 2001:db00::0/24 --ipv6

-# tcshow --device eth0 --ipv6
+# tcshow eth0 --ipv6

 {